Edward "Actuator" Warren | DEF CON 33

 We research systemic weaknesses in mobile and IoT platforms.

-We have presented this research at cybersecurity conferences including
+We have been fortunate to present our research at cybersecurity conferences such as

 Blog